Stability of Chandrasekhar's nonlinear force-free fields: Introduction

-Arnold \cite{Arnold1965} established a well-known nonlinear stability theorem for steady flows in the Euler equations with a sign condition for second derivatives of kinetic energy, i.e., local maxima or minima in equivortical velocity fields, cf. \cite{Bernstein1958}.
-Arnold's stability theorem is useful for 2D steady flows \cite{MP94}, \cite{AK98}, \cite{GS21}, cf. \cite{WP85}, \cite{SV09}.
+In 1965, Arnold \cite{Arnold1965} established a well-known nonlinear stability theorem for steady states in the Euler equations with a sign condition for second derivatives of kinetic energy, i.e., local maxima or minima in equivortical velocity fields, cf. \cite{Bernstein1958}.
+Arnold's stability theorem is useful for 2D steady flows \cite{MP94}, \cite{AK98}, cf. \cite{WP85}, \cite{SV09}.
 By contrast, he stated \cite[p.1007]{Arnold1965}, \cite[p.349]{Arnold66} that he could not find any examples of 3D steady flows that met his criterion.
 Rouchon \cite[Theorem 1.1]{Rouchon} demonstrated that all 3D steady flows are kinetic energy saddle points and concluded that Arnold's criterion is never satisfied; see also \cite[9.3.3]{Moffatt21}.
+From the 1960s to the 1970s, the helicity concept was developed by Moreau \cite{Moreau} and Moffatt \cite{Moffatt} and incorporated into Taylor's relaxation theory \cite{T74}, \cite{T86}.

 Later in the 1980s, Moffatt \cite[p.374]{Moffatt85}, \cite[p.369]{Moffatt85b} observed that the analogy of the existence of steady flows between Euler and ideal MHD does not extend to their stability; see \cite[9.3]{Moffatt21}.
-He computed the sign of second derivatives for magnetic energy in the vicinity of the shear flow $G(r)\nabla \theta$, which is a steady axisymmetric magnetic/velocity field with a swirl.
-The sign condition implies that $G$ is stable in ideal MHD for decreasing $|G/r^{2}|$ in $r>0$, e.g., $G=r^{-\alpha}$, $\alpha>1$.
+He computed the sign of second derivatives for magnetic energy near the shear flow $G(r)\nabla \theta$, a steady axisymmetric magnetic/velocity field with a swirl.
+The sign condition implies that $G$ is stable in the ideal MHD equations for decreasing $|G/r^{2}|$ in $r>0$, e.g., $G=r^{-\alpha}$, $\alpha>1$.
 By contrast, such $G$ is unstable in the Euler equations by Rayleigh's criterion \cite{Rayleigh1917}, \cite[Chapter 3]{DR82}.
-Szeri and Holmes \cite[Theorem 4.2]{SH88} gave a sufficient condition for Lyapunov stability of axisymmetric Euler flows with swirls, cf. \cite{Arnold1965}, \cite{Rouchon}.